somenath203/My-Portfolio-Website-Version-2/README.md

-The content of your README is good but can be improved for clarity, professionalism, and readability.
-Here’s a refined version:

----

 # My Portfolio Website Version 2

 This is my second portfolio website, showcasing my skills, projects, achievements, and contact information.
 The website is structured into five main sections: